Featured Webinar: MISRA C++ 2023: Everything You Need to Know | Watch Now

 Cost-Effective Testing of IoT Devices With Virtual Labs

-Even the smallest IoT device lives in a complex environment, which may not be fully understood at the time of development.
-In fact, we have already seen the security problems associated with devices being connected to the Internet for the first time.
-In a previous post, we discussed the benefits of service orientation for design, development, and testing.
+Even the smallest Internet of things (IoT) device lives in a complex environment that may not be fully understood at the time of development.
+There are security risks associated with devices being connected to the internet for the first time and benefits to service orientation for design, development, and testing.
 In this post, we’ll take service-based testing and service virtualization to the next step: virtual labs.

 Many IoT Devices Are Not Ready for Primetime

-A recent study found that 80 percent of IoT apps are not being tested for security flaws.
+A recent study found that 80% of IoT apps are not being tested for security flaws.
 The Barr Group found that 56% of embedded device developers don’t review source code for security vulnerabilities and 37% don’t have a written coding standard.
-These are not encouraging statistics, and it’s clear that IoT device manufacturers need to take quality, safety, and security more seriously.
+These are not encouraging statistics.
+It’s clear that IoT device manufacturers need to take quality, safety, and security more seriously.

-The Ingredients of the Virtual Lab
+The Ingredients of the IoT Virtual Lab

 - Service virtualization simulates all of the dependencies needed by the device under test in order to perform full system testing.
 This includes all connections and protocols used by the device with realistic responses to communication.
-For example, service virtualization can simulate an enterprise server back-end that an IoT device communicates with to provide periodic sensor readings.
+For example, service virtualization can simulate an enterprise server backend that an IoT device communicates with to provide periodic sensor readings.
 Similarly, virtualization can control the IoT device in a realistic manner.

-- Runtime monitoring detects errors in real-time on the device under test and captures important trace information.
+- Runtime monitoring detects errors in real time on the device under test and captures important trace information.
 For example, memory leaks, which can remain undetected in a finished product, can be caught and resolved early and cheaply.

-- Test lab management and analytics provide the overarching control of the virtual lab(s).
+- Test lab management and analytics provide overarching control of the virtual labs.
 Once virtualized, the entire lab setup can be replicated as needed and test runs can be automated and repeated.
 Analytics provide the necessary summary of activities and outcomes.

-The edge computing IoT ecosystem is shown below in Figure 1, depicting a typical environment in which embedded IoT devices are deployed.
-Sensors and control devices communicate information to the Edge, which is a series of appliances or applications that can receive information and use logic to communicate back to a device or up to the cloud.
+The edge computing IoT ecosystem below depicts a typical environment in which embedded IoT devices are deployed.
+Sensors and control devices communicate information to the edge, which is a series of appliances or applications that can receive information and use logic to communicate back to a device or up to the cloud.

 If there are external ways of communicating information into that gateway, those calls can be simulated as well.
-Parasoft Virtualize is designed to stabilize the testing environment, to create predictable responses to requests that leverage test data from SOAtest, fully testing the gateway and services.
+Parasoft Virtualize is designed to stabilize the testing environment to create predictable responses to requests that leverage test data from SOAtest, fully testing the gateway and services.

 Improve Quality and Security While Reducing Time, Costs, and Risks

-Normal test environments are expensive, probably moreso than most development managers forecast for.
+Normal test environments are expensive, probably more so than most development managers forecast.
 A study by voke Research found that the average investment in a pre-production lab was $12 million.
 In terms of time, the average time to provision the lab was 18 days and a further 12-14 days were spent on configuration.

+- Improve quality through better and more complete testing.
 Service-based testing ensures that key use cases are exercised and perfected.
-Automated performance tests ensure stability and reliability under heavy load.
+Automated performance tests ensure stability and reliability under heavy loads.
 In addition, runtime monitoring ensures that hard-to-find bugs are detected and traced.

 Given the state of IoT device development, changes need to be made to development and testing processes.
 Test automation is a proven approach to reduce costs and risk.
 The next big step in quality and security improvement for IoT devices is using virtual labs that combine service virtualization, service-based testing, virtual lab management, and runtime monitoring.
-This greatly reduces the provisioning and configuration costs while great increasing the quality of the testing being performed.
+This reduces the provisioning and configuration costs while increasing the quality of the testing being performed.